Tirumal024/YouTube_Scraping/README.md

 Pandas: A powerful data manipulation and analysis library in Python.
 Pandas is used in the YouTube Data Scraper to handle and process data obtained from YouTube, providing functionalities such as data filtering, transformation, and aggregation.

-pip install -r requirements.txt: To install the rquired dependencies.
+pip install -r requirements.txt: To install the required dependencies.

-Process Flow
+# Process Flow
 Obtain YouTube API credentials:
 Visit the Google Cloud Console.